jakesiney/CV/README.md

 #### Makers Academy (July 2023 to October 2023)
 During my time at Makers Academy, I participated in a rigorous full-time software development program that provided me with a comprehensive understanding of software development and testing, cloud infrastructure with AWS and DevOps practices.
 This immersive experience instilled in me the importance of collaboration, adaptability, and problem-solving within an agile team environment.

-- Object Oriented Programming.
+- Developed using Object Oriented Programming techniques.
-- Team based projects.
+- Worked collaboratively on Team based projects.
 - Test driven development using Python and Flask.
+- Built class based backend applications.
 - Database integration with SQL & PostgreSQL.
-- Amazon Web Services.
+- Deployed to AWS EC2, S3.
+- AWS services including IAM, Cloudfront, Cloudwatch, Athena, Lambda, API, EKS and ELB.
-- Containerisation with Docker.
+- Containerised applications with Docker.
 - IaC with Terraform and Cloud formation.
 - Networking and REST APIs.
 - Application reliability and security.